Start signing up for CampTO tomorrow

 About 18,000 potholes have already been repaired in May — and 105,000 so far in 2020.
 But in case those numbers sound impressive, bear in mind they are only slightly ahead of last year’s pothole-fixing pace — and well behind the numbers racked up by May in each of the two previous years.

-Library branches to start accepting book returns
+Some local libraries to start accepting book returns

 Read the whole story on Streeter.